celsworth/dribble/README.md

 The speed chart in the bottom left doesn't render binary unit (KiB/s) ticks on the y-axis very well.
 They work but you can get some odd looking divisions at times.
 Fortunately I prefer network speeds measured in metric (kB/s) so this is a minor problem (for me).

+Dribble is very front-end focused and most of the logic is in Elm, which is only running when your browser is looking at the app.
+Therefore this project cannot replicate certain things ruTorrent does, like daily/weekly/monthly traffic stats, because it cannot count transferred data in the background.
+See Hints above for a workaround on maintaining the "AddedTime" column though.

 ### Known Bugs